jackcohen5/fe-template/docs/EJECTION.md

 3. Enable Firebase Authentication and create a Firestore database.

+4. Enable email authentication in your Firebase Authentication config.

 ## Setup Logrocket

 1. Create a Logrocket project and add the client key to your Netlify environment variable config.